hydrodog/CPE810C_2016F_Canvas/Canvas_DownloadVer01/README.md

      canvasconnection.cpp
      canvasconnection.h

-     TODO:we are going to wrtie codes that can analyze JSON and try to find api that could download all students assignments.
+     TODO:we are going to wrtie codes that can analyze JSON and try to find api that could download all students assignments. (submission)

 */